Relativistic electrons coupled with Newtonian nuclear dynamics: The general setting and main result

 By combining the well defined BDF energy,

 (acting on $Q=P-P^0\in\opspace$, $P$ being an orthogonal projector) with the well known Newtonian energy, we can define the energy of the system described by \eqref{eq:M-nuclei} as follows:

-Our main purpose consists of extending both the result proved in \cite{HaiLewSpa-2005-LMP} by including the nuclear dynamics into the time evolution of the system and the result proved in \cite{CanLeB-1999-MMMAS} by taking into account relativistic quantum effects such as vacuum polarisation.
-Therefore we want to show the global well-posedness of Cauchy problem~\eqref{eq:M-nuclei}, namely that the system has a unique global solution in a suitable functional space which is discussed later on.
+In \cite{CacDeSNoj-2019-MA}, the authors introduce the relativistic dynamics in the model of \cite{CanLeB-1999-MMMAS}, by replacing the Schr\"odinger operator by the Dirac operator.
+In this way, they describe the time evolution of one relativistic electron interacting with finitely many nuclei, without considering the effects of the Dirac sea interacting with the nuclear and electronic external electric fields.
+They prove a local existence result under a constraint on the total charge of the nuclei.
+Our main purpose here consists of extending both the result proved in \cite{HaiLewSpa-2005-LMP} by including the nuclear dynamics into the time evolution of the system and the result proved in \cite{CanLeB-1999-MMMAS} by taking into account relativistic quantum effects such as vacuum polarisation.
+Therefore we want to show the global well-posedness of Cauchy problem~\eqref{eq:M-nuclei}, namely that the system has a unique global solution in a suitable function space which is discussed later on.
 We can now state our main result whose proof is detailed in the sequel of this paper. \begin{thm} Let $0\leq\alpha<4/\pi$ and $f_k\in L^1\left(\R^3\right)\cap L^2\left(\R^3\right)\cap\coulomb$, $k=1,\ldots M$.
-Let $P_I$ be an orthogonal projector such that $Q_I=P_I-P^0\in\opspace$ and $\overline{x}^0_k,\overline{v}^0_k\in\R^3$, $k=1,\ldots M$.
+Let $P_I$ be an orthogonal projector such that $Q_I=P_I-P^0\in\opspace$ and $x^0_k,v^0_k\in\R^3$, $k=1,\ldots M$.
 Then there exists a unique global solution

 of system~\eqref{eq:M-nuclei}.
 Moreover, $Q\left(t\right)=P\left(t\right)-P^0$ is $P^0$-trace class and

 and

 for all $t\in\intco{0}{+\infty}$. \end{thm}